Exploiting HP OpenView NNM - B.07.53

 Exploit code: hpnnm_B.07.53_exploit_v0.9.py

-During the crash, !mona suggest
+During the crash, !mona suggest finds the cyclic pattern at 0x04df6fd1.

-But the original buffer is reduced into 139 bytes
+But the original buffer is reduced into 139 bytes.

 That length is too little to accommodate a reverse/bind shell payload.
-It seems application puts a limit on the length of HTTP POST
+It seems application puts a limit on the length of HTTP POST data.

-Due to this, we need to put the final shellcode/payload at the beginning of the input buffer in an encoded form
+Due to this, we need to put the final shellcode/payload at the beginning of the input buffer in an encoded form and the same way we need to adjust ESP to generate the actual shellcode dynamically in stack memory.

 Final Payload

-Generate 328 bytes
+Generate 328 bytes shell_bind_tcp payload using msfvenom.

 1